 The entry court features comfortable furniture, sizeable pots filled with evergreen shrubs and grasses.
 The landscape features a mix of textures and plant shapes and repeats of green, chartreuse, oranges and corals, and purples.
 The majority of plants are evergreen and are drought tolerant.

-The seating arrangement at the entry gives guests another spot to enjoy the outdoors on the quiet street.
-The trim colors on the house were redone to enhance the brick siding, tile roofing, and gray-blue pavers..
+The seating arrangement at the entry gives guests another spot to enjoy the sunsets on the quiet street.
+The trim colors on the house were redone to enhance the brick siding, tile roofing, and gray-blue pavers.

 This colorful bed is seen from many places in the garden, from the interior, and both entertaining terraces.
 The flowers supply the client with bouquets from May through frost.
 The Golden Locust is a focal point and has plenty of room to expand.
-The orange metal sculpture, Cupid's Dart by Shannon Buckner of Bent Productions, is stunning standing 6' high in the air amidst the colors..
+The orange metal sculpture, Cupid's Dart by Shannon Buckner of Bent Productions, is stunning standing 6' high in the air surrounded by color enhancing plants.

 The orange, chartreuse, purple continues.
 The orange Helenium ‘Moerheim Beauty’ is especially eye-catching with the purple Russian sage and Nepeta 'Walker's Low and lavenders and the yellow yarrows and purple smoke bush.
 Full sun and drought tolerant perennials make for beautiful summer gardens.